pnnl/linenoise-ng/README.md

 ```bash
 (cd build && make DESTDIR=/tmp install)
 ```

+## Build instructions - Windows

+Install compiler and Cmake from: https://visualstudio.microsoft.com/downloads/ (find `Build Tools for Visual Studio 2019` under `Tools for Visual Studio 2019`)

+Then follow these instructions:

+1. Open the `x64 Native Tools Command Prompt for VS 2019`
+2. From the _linenoise-ng_ project directory:
+   1. `md build`
+   2. `cd build`
+   3. `cmake ..`
+   4. `cmake --build . --config Release`
+3. Test _example.exe_ and/or link _linenoise.dll_ from the Release subdirectory

+## Deprecated build instructions - Windows

 To build the library on Windows, use these commands in an MS-DOS command
 prompt: